 - Run from the root of the content-publisher project:

-ruby image we are using is an debian system with Ruby pre-installed.
+ruby:2.6.3 image we are using is a debian system with Ruby pre-installed.
 Images are downloaded from the Docker Registry.
-We are also specifying that we want the image that provides Ruby 2.6.3.
+The

-bash argument at the end is passed to the docker run command.
-It will execute this inside the container, which means we get a bash shell.
+bash argument at the end will execute this inside the container, which means we get a bash shell.

 What are the flags?